protontypes/open-sustainable-technology/README.md

 - [polartoolkit](https://github.com/mdtanker/polartoolkit) - A Python package with the goal of making Polar (i.e. Antarctic, Arctic, Greenland) research more efficient, reproducible, and accessible.
 - [ISSM](https://github.com/ISSMteam/ISSM) - A large-scale thermo-mechanical 2D/3D parallelized multi-purpose finite-element software dedicated to ice sheet and sea-level modeling.
 - [MPAS-Albany](https://github.com/sandialabs/Albany) - Houses the land-ice component of the U.S. Department of Energy's Energy Exascale Earth System Model known as MPAS-Albany Land Ice.
+- [Glacier flow model](https://github.com/munterfi/glacier-flow-model) - Modeling glaciers on a digital elevation model based on mass balance and a modified D8 flow algorithm applied to ice.

 ### Snow and Permafrost
 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) - A project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.